 Hmm. . . interesting.
 But lest you think I’m a pushover for every cornbread recipe that flips a crumb my way, let me add that I do have some scruples when it comes to cornbread.
 It should be crunchy on the outside and moist inside, but not crumbly or overly pale.

-The Southern-style cornbread I grew up eating was sometimes dry.
-We used a coarser meal and little, or no, flour or sugar.
+The Southern-style cornbread I grew up eating was sometimes dry, I suspect because we used a coarser cornmeal.
 Northern cornbread is cakier and a bit sweeter, because of the addition of sugar or cream-style corn.
 I wanted something in between and it looked like Dora did, too.
 Her recipe was worth a try.

 As it turned out, Dora’s old cookbook recipe with the cream corn was quite tasty: not too sweet, not too dry.
 And it cut perfectly.
 It hit all the flavor notes for me, in addition to using only 5 ingredients, that I had on hand.
 The next thing I’m going to do is try the recipe on my family to see if they notice any difference in my cornbread.
 That will be the real test.